rwincewicz/aether/README.markdown

 - base/_variables.scss => should control any set variable in the theme
 - layout/_grid-template1.scss => this is a template to build grids using sass @extends (causes css bloat)
 - layout/_grid.scss => this is the main code to build responsive grids
+- layout/_layout.scss => this is for page element layout, such as logo, etc
-- style/_reset.scss => this is a modified normalize.scss, which contains mostly elements
+- style/_reset.scss => this is a modified normalize.scss, which contains mostly defaults for elements
 - style/_type.scss => this sets vertical rhythm and font specifications
 - style/_patterns.scss => this is a set of re-usable patterns
 - style/_forms.scss => for all form elements